 Signs Before The Scandal

-Now, while allegations had been bantered around for years, the first highly-publicized suspicion involving Armstrong dates to 1999 when his urine tested positive for corticosteroids during preliminary drug testing for the Tour de France.
-Although made naturally by our adrenal glands, the subclass of corticosteroids known as glucocorticoids are banned by the World Anti-Doping Agency.
+While allegations had been bantered around for years, the first highly-publicized suspicion involving Armstrong dates to 1999 when his urine tested positive for corticosteroids during preliminary drug testing for the Tour de France.
+Although made naturally by our adrenal glands, the subclass of corticosteroids known as glucocorticoids is banned by the World Anti-Doping Agency.

 To explain the positive test result, Armstrong’s team doctor produced a prescription for a steroid ointment he said was used to treat a saddle-sore Armstrong had developed.
 Though most of Armstrong’s associates didn’t fall for the story, the governing body for international cycling races, known as the UCI, did believe the doctor’s claim and let Armstrong continue with the race.